htcondor/htcondor/docs/users-manual/services-for-jobs.rst

 to debug problems.
 Rather, HTCondor is deliberate about what environment variables a job sees, and allows the user to set them in the job description file.

-The user may define environment variables for the job with the **environment** command in the submit file.
-See within the :doc:`/man-pages/condor_submit` manual page for more details about this command.
+The user may define environment variables for the job with the :subcom:`environment` submit command.

 Instead of defining environment variables individually, the entire set of environment variables in the condor_submit's environment can be copied into the job.
-The **getenv** :index:`getenv<single: getenv; submit commands>` command does this, as described on the :doc:`/man-pages/condor_submit` manual page.
+The :subcom:`getenv` command does this.

 In general, it is preferable to just declare the minimum set of needed environment variables with the **environment** command, as that clearly